Rafael Sangiovani

-Rafael Sangiovani (born 31 March 1998) is an Argentine professional footballer who plays as a midfielder for Villa Dálmine, on loan from Rosario Central.
+Rafael Sangiovani (born 31 March 1998) is an Argentine professional footballer who plays as a midfielder for Brown de Adrogué.

 Career

 Sangiovani is a product of the Rosario Central youth system.
 After signing his first professional contract in 2019, he was promoted into the first-team squad in late-2020 under manager Kily González.
 Sangiovani made his senior debut in a 1–1 draw away from home against Banfield on 4 December 2020, featuring for eighty minutes before being replaced by Diego Zabala due to injury.
 In January 2022, Sangiovani joined Primera Nacional club Villa Dálmine on a one-year loan deal.